Table of Contents

 About 8 hours after using the drug the eyes will water and become teary.
 They then become dull and hollow.
 Sometimes the eyes may have dark circles under them.

 Other drugs of abuse can also affect the eyes.
 But opiates are unique in causing the pupils to constrict.
 In fact, most other drugs will cause the pupils to dilate, or enlarge.
-When heroin is used the pupil constricts as the drug latches on to the receptors in the brain.
+When heroin is used the pupil constricts as the drug latches on to the receptors in the brain and have pinned eyes.
 The drug then alters the central nervous system.
 When the pupils constrict, it means that the drug has affected the nervous system functions.

 Heroin is derived from morphine.
 Morphine is a product of poppy plants in certain regions of the world.
 Opium is made with the fluid that seeps out of the poppy seedpod.
 The fluid is then dried into a resin product.